 You become ill in class.
 Ask your teacher for permission to go to the restroom or the school office.

 You become ill between classes or after lunch.
 Report to the school office or your next period teacher.

 You need to leave the school building before the regular dismissal time of the day.
 You must get written permission from the Principal or teacher.
 (See exception for classes at Falls City High School.)

 You find a lost article.
 Bring it to the office.

 You have lost something.
 Report your loss to the office.

 You will be unexpectedly absent today.
 Have your parents call school between 7:30 - 8:30 a.m. to report your absence and give reason.

 You have been absent.
 See your teachers to make up your class work.
 Remember absences are only allowed for illness, funerals, emergencies, and medical appointments when no other time is available.

 You are tardy for school/class.
 High school and junior high school students shall report to the office for an admit slip.
 Teachers will not admit you to class without the admit slip.

 In case of inclement weather, listen to radio KTNC AM 1230 or KLZA FM 101.3 for latest information on the weather.
 Expect a notification from AlertNow.

 You have brought medication to school.
 All medicine must be left in the office to prevent losing it or having it stolen.
 You will have full access to it as needed, once it is checked into the office.
 See section on MEDICATION on page 9 of this handbook.

-ACADEMIC ELIGIBILITY

-See "Academic Probation" (Page 11) and the Sacred Heart Student Handbook.

-TRANSPORTATION POLICY

-See Appendix D on page 23 of this handbook.

 DISCIPLINE

 The goal of all discipline is self-discipline.
-Self-discipline must be learned.
-It is not an instinct.
-Without the constraints and demands of prudent discipline, children will remain constantly immature, uncivil, never learning to think for themselves or govern themselves.
-Children do not have the right to obey their own impulses nor do children have the right to set their own standards or have no standards.
+Self-discipline is learned; it is not an instinct.
+Without prudent discipline, children will remain constantly immature, uncivil, never learning to govern themselves.

 CORPORAL PUNIISHMENT